Nikhilslohar543/Courses-and-faculty-management-system/README.md

   - If you want to assign courses to faculties then you need to add the courses first then assign faculties to it.

-  - Remeber the courses will assign only to the faculty members not to admins.
+  - Courses are assigned exclusively to faculty members and cannot be allocated to admins.

 ### Contribution